nirdesh17/contact-manager/README.md

 ## Contributing
-Feel free to contribute to the development of this extension.
+Feel free to contribute to the development of this project.
 Create a pull request with your improvements, bug fixes, or new features.

 ### Connect me:
 [Linkedin](https://www.linkedin.com/in/nirdesh-devadiya-55b408209)